skupperproject/skupper-console/README.md

 To get started quickly, follow the steps below:

 1. Install the required dependencies by running `yarn install`.
-2. Start the application by running `yarn start`.
+2. Start the application by running `DISABLE_METRICS=true yarn start`.
 3. Open <http://localhost:3000> in your web browser.

 _Note_:

-Running `yarn start` uses the data in the mock folder, which means that no metrics data or charts will be available.
+Running `DISABLE_METRICS=true yarn start` uses the data in the mock folder, which means that no metrics data or charts will be available.

 ### Run the console with demo routes